ug2454/Climatic/README.md

 - Search weather by city
 - Get current weather on clicking on 'search icon'
 - Hourly Weather Forecast with dynamic temperature, weather icon and time in horizontal scrolling
+- Get Autocomplete list of cities as you type using Google Places API